earlyBirdy/sintrones-edge-ai-starter-kit/README.md

 ## 🚀 Features

-- 📷 Use real camera + industrial sensor inputs (USB, PoE, RS232, etc.)
+- 🎥 **Multi-Modal Sensor Input** — Real camera streams + industrial signals (USB, PoE, RS232, GPIO)
-- 🧠 Deploy AI models like YOLOv5 or OpenVINO for object detection
+- 🧠 **AI Model Inference** — Supports YOLOv5, OpenVINO, or ONNX for object detection and event logic
-- 📊 Display data and AI results via Streamlit or Grafana dashboard
+- 📊 **Dashboards** — Visualize detections and sensor states via Streamlit (lightweight) or Grafana (pro)
-- 🔌 Communicate via **MQTT**, **Modbus**, or **CANBus**
+- 🔌 **Industrial Protocol Support** — Communicates via MQTT, Modbus RTU/TCP, and CANBus for machine/vehicle data
-- 📡 Optional integration of **5G modules + GPS** for mobile/vehicular use
+- 📡 **Mobility-Ready** — Integrates 5G modules, GNSS/GPS, and CAN for use in transportation/fleet systems
-- 🔄 Built-in OTA update agent for field-deployed upgrades
+- 🔄 **OTA Management** — Update devices in the field via JSON-controlled OTA agent
-- **AI Agents Add-on**:
+- 🤖 **AI Agent Framework** — Add-on agents include:
-  - ⚡ *System Recovery Agent* monitors MQTT heartbeats and triggers recovery actions.
+  - ⚡ *System Recovery Agent* for fault detection and recovery
-  - 🔧 *Adapter Auto-Gen Agent* inspects MQTT/OPC UA and generates adapter configs.
+  - 🔧 *Adapter Auto-Gen Agent* to auto-generate configs for new devices (MQTT/OPC-UA)
-  - 📦 *Release Agent* runs `tools/healthcheck.py` and drafts `dist/release_notes.md`.
+  - 📦 *Release Agent* to run readiness tests and publish release notes
-- **Vision Inspection**: camera publisher sample and ONNX dummy model generator.
+- 🧪 **Vision Inspection Demos** — ONNX model generator + camera inferencing pipeline
-- **Healthcheck Tool**: `tools/healthcheck.py` to verify syntax, deps, and structure.
+- 🔍 **Repo Healthcheck** — Lint and structure audit via `tools/healthcheck.py`

 ---

 ## 🤝 Sales + Technical Collaboration

 This starter kit aligns with Sintrones’ efforts to:
-- Support system integrators and OEMs with demo-ready tools
+- 🛠️ Support System Integrators and SMEs with demo-ready tools
-- Collaborate on R&D and proof-of-concepts
+- 🤝 Collaborate on R&D and Proof-of-Concepts
-- Promote industrial AI adoption across SEA & global markets
+- 🌏 Promote industrial AI adoption across Thailand & SEA markets

-Use it as a base to build your own PoC, integrate with Odoo IoT, or contribute modules!
+Use it as a base to build your own PoC, integrate with IIoT, or contribute modules! this repo helps you **accelerate time-to-demo and validate value** at the edge.

 ---